Updated: October 05, 2020 at 2:51PM

 Sara Bea staff will remain in regular contact with students throughout the review and consultation process, and provide students with an accommodations decision in a prompt and thorough manner.
 Every effort will be made to offer reasonable accommodations that will enable a student to continue his/her education on campus and in person.

 Given the University’s emphasis on holistic formation, fully remote instruction will not be offered to first-year undergraduate students, but these students will be able to defer their matriculation until Fall 2021.

 First-year international undergraduate students who are unable to make it to South Bend due to visa issues or travel restrictions will be offered the opportunity to “study away locally” by which we mean taking courses at one of our study abroad programs or partner universities in their home country.
-These students will be allowed to join us on campus in January for the spring semester if virus-related and immigration issues allow.
 More from Notre Dame International

 Graduate student accommodation decisions will also include appropriate consideration of any implications related to funding, health insurance, and the student’s academic plan.

 If a student objects to a denial of an accommodation request, or to the accommodations offered, the student may pursue several options.
 Students may seek a deferral, a leave, or a voluntary separation, subject to the appropriate academic code of their program.
 In addition, a student may utilize the University’s regular grievance procedure for appeals.
 Regardless of accommodation decisions, Sara Bea staff will also proactively refer students to other campus resources who can offer relevant support, assistance, and advice regarding their COVID-related concerns.